top of page

 Dinah Bornat wrote an essay for an anthology for Harrow Council on designing for children and people.

-This essay addresses the decline in children's outdoor play and its societal impact, underscoring the crucial role of local neighborhood spaces.
-It advocates for car-free, shared areas accessible from homes to facilitate safe play and community engagement.
-Illustrated with vivid photography, the essay promotes principles for developers and planners to create inclusive, child-friendly environments.
-The aim is to reshape neighbourhoods into sustainable, engaging spaces that prioritise the well-being of both children and residents.
+This essay examines the decrease in outdoor play for children and its effects on society, highlighting the importance of local neighborhood spaces.
+It suggests creating car-free, shared areas near homes for safe play and community interaction.
+Using photos, the essay outlines guidelines for developers and planners to design child-friendly environments.
+The goal is to transform neighbourhoods into sustainable spaces that benefit both children and residents.

 2018